Skip to main content

 Transparent from day one.

-inara is built on structured contribution cycles — not loans, not credit.
+inara helps institutions run structured Community Capital Access Programs built on contribution behavior, not loans or credit.
 Every cohort follows a defined process: predictable contribution schedules, transparent payout sequencing, and active completion oversight from start to finish.

 The Process